-Older babies are often frightened by everyday situations that didn’t bother them when they were younger.
-They may become of afraid of people they don’t know or new situations.
+- Older babies are often frightened by everyday situations that didn’t bother them when they were younger.
+They may become afraid of people they don’t know or new situations.

 Toddlers and preschoolers (2 to 4 years old)

-By age 3 years, your child should be able to separate from you with little clinging or crying, and even the most fearful 3-year-old should adapt to a new situation within a few weeks.
+- By 3 years old, your child should be able to separate from you with little clinging or crying.
+Even the most fearful 3 year old should adapt to a new situation within a few weeks.
 If not, mention it to her doctor.

 School-aged children (5 years and up)

-Being exposed to media can also cause fear in young children.
-Images from movies, video games, music videos, Internet websites, and even television news stories can be scary.
+- Being exposed to media can also cause fear in young children.
+Images from movies, video games, music videos, websites, and even television news stories can be scary.

 What parents can do

-You can help your child work through fears by reading books, making up stories, or acting out situations that deal with his fear.
-Drawing a monster can help him express his fears and learn to understand that they aren’t real.
+- You can help your child work through fears by reading books, making up stories, or acting out situations that deal with his fear.
+Drawing a monster can help him express his fears and understand that they aren’t real.

-Try to desensitize your child to the fearful object or situation.
-Using a toy fire engine may help to reduce the fear of the real one.
+- Try to desensitize your child to the fearful object or situation.
+Using a toy fire engine may help to reduce the fear of a real one.

-Limit your child’s exposure to media that may create fears or make them even worse including TV, movies, video games, Internet, and even printed materials.
-You can also help teach children good media habits, which will help them know the difference between what’s real and what’s not.
+- Limit your child’s exposure to media that may create fears or make them worse including TV, movies, video games, websites, and even printed materials.
+You can also teach children good media habits, which will help them know the difference between what’s real and what’s not.